gnulnx/anouman/README.md

 **Step 7:** We now want to update your .bash_profile so the bash environment for your site is loaded on login.
 To do this add the following lines to the end of your .bash_profile.
 If you don't have a .bash_profile in your home directory create one.

-    source /usr/local/bin/virtualenvwrapper.sh;
+    source /usr/local/bin/virtualenvwrapper.sh
     workon site1.com

 Now load the new environment:

     source ~/.bash_profile

-**Step 8:**  Check your site status:
+**Step 8:**  You now have a few shell commands that were appended to the end of your sites activate site.
+For instance to check the status of gunicorn/nginx type:

     site status

-Now let's bring it  up
+Now let's bring it up..

     site start

-Likewise you can stop you site with:
+Likewise you can stop your site with:

     site stop